How is MIPS Score Calculated?

 STEP 3: Improvement Activities (IA) Special Considerations

 The Improvement Activities performance category rewards clinicians for delivering care that emphasizes care coordination, patient engagement, and patient safety.
-For 2024, data for a minimum of 90 continuous days will need to be reported for the IA category.
+For the IA category, data will need to be reported for a minimum of 90 continuous days in 2025.

 You may be eligible to receive special scoring considerations under this category if your practice meets specific criteria:

-Providers can also earn full credit for the IA category if they attest to participating in a Patient-Centered Medical Home (PCMH) during the 2024 submission period.
+Providers can also earn full credit for the IA category if they attest to participating in a Patient-Centered Medical Home (PCMH) for the 2025 submission period.

 STEP 4: Improvement Activities Scoring

-You must attest that you completed one or more out of 106 Improvement Activities available in 2024.
+You must attest that you completed one or more out of 104 Improvement Activities available in 2025.
 You can earn a maximum of 40 points for this category (it carries 15% weight toward the final MIPS score).
-Improvement Activities are divided into medium-weight and high-weight activities.
-High-weight activities have twice the weight of the medium-weight activities and, therefore, count twice as much towards the final MIPS score (marked with the H icon in MyMipsScore).
+Improvement Activities are NO LONGER divided into medium-weight and high-weight activities.

-NOTE: A Group or virtual group can attest to an improvement activity when at least 50% of the clinicians (in the group or virtual group) perform the same activity during any continuous 90-day period during the 2024 performance year.
+NOTE: A Group can attest to an improvement activity when at least 50% of the clinicians (in the group ) perform the same activity during any continuous 90-day period during the 2025 performance year.

 STEP 5: Promoting Interoperability (PI) - Exclusions and Exceptions